Aligned with ISO 31000

 On trackWeak evidence

 On track but without enough data.
-Prove this trajectory is real by increasing evidence quality.
+Prove this trajectory is real before treating it as certain.

 DireLower